New Caledonia votes on whether to stay part of France

 Associated Press

-NOUMEA, New Caledonia (AP) — Voters in the French Pacific territory of New Caledonia cast ballots Sunday on whether to break away from France, but pro-independence forces urged a boycott because of the pandemic and what they called unfair actions by the state.
+NOUMEA, New Caledonia (AP) — Voters in the French island territory of New Caledonia chose overwhelmingly Sunday to stay part of France, in a referendum boycotted by pro-independence forces and closely watched around the South Pacific.

+Separatist activists had urged a delay in the vote because of the pandemic, and were angry over what they said were French government efforts to sway the campaign.
+So they called on their supporters to stay away from voting stations.

+And they did.
+With three-quarters of the vote counted, 91% of those who took part chose to stay in France, according to regional officials.
+Overall turnout was just 41% — less than half the numbers who showed up in a previous independence referendum last year, where support for breaking away was 46.7%.

+Sunday’s vote was the third and last in a decades-long decolonization process that stemmed from violence in 1988, which led to the French government handing New Caledonia broad autonomy under the Noumea Agreement.
+The process was aimed at settling tensions between native Kanaks seeking independence and those who want the territory to remain part of France.

+The process does not end with the last referendum.
+The state, separatists and non-separatists now have 18 months to negotiate a new status for the territory and its institutions within France.

-A tropical storm also threatened to dampen enthusiasm for the vote.
-Lines snaked out of some polling stations anyway, as winds whipped palm trees lining the streets of the regional capital Noumea.
-But turnout at some polling stations was lower than during two previous referendums on independence.
+A tropical storm warning also dampened enthusiasm for the vote.
+Lines snaked out of some polling stations, as winds whipped palm trees lining the streets of the regional capital Noumea.
+But turnout at others was barely a trickle.

-The referendum is important for French geopolitical ambitions in Indo-Pacific, and it is being closely watched amid growing Chinese influence in the region.
-New Caledonia, colonized by Napoleon’s nephew in the 19th century, is a vast archipelago of about 270,000 people east of Australia that is 10 time zones ahead of Paris.

-“Do you want New Caledonia to gain full sovereignty and become independent?”
-This was the question put to people in the archipelago’s 307 voting stations.
+The question put to people in the archipelago’s 307 voting stations was: “Do you want New Caledonia to gain full sovereignty and become independent?”
 Masks and social distancing measures were required.

-The three votes have been part of a decades-long decolonization process that stemmed from violence in 1988, which led to the French government handing New Caledonia broad autonomy.

 The campaign and voting day were unusually calm because of the boycott call.